charles-uno/resume/resume.md

 ## Software Engineer: DevOps and Testing @ Cray Inc, 2016--2021

 - Led development of a monitoring framework for **Ansible**, **Kubernetes**, and hardware configuration on supercomputers.
-Published real-time updates to Slack via **REST API**, saving dozens of hours of manual triage daily.
+Published live updates to Slack and Jira via **REST API**.
-- Wrote **CI/CD pipelines** to build, test, and deploy RPMs and **Docker**-based services on commit in support of 100+ engineers.
-Crawled thousands of **Git** repos via Jenkins and BitBucket APIs to validate pipeline updates against live use cases.
+- Wrote **CI/CD pipelines** to build, test, and deploy RPMs and **Docker**-based services in support of 100+ engineers.
 - Provisioned distributed resources via **Google Cloud** and **Terraform** for automated testing.
 - Centralized access and analysis of supercomputer log files via multithreaded **Python**.
 Processed terabytes of text to diagnose hardware failures on a $70 million customer installation.

 <!---

+Crawled thousands of **Git** repos via Jenkins and BitBucket APIs to validate pipeline updates against live use cases.

+saving dozens of person-hours of triage daily

 Interfaced with a **time series database** to aggregate build, test, and deployment documents.
 Extracted actionable metrics for developer, product owner, and VP use cases.

 Vendors